CEP Application and Increasing ISP

 - Count total lunches and total breakfasts served to students daily

-- Not collect household applications for free and reduced-price meals
+- Not collect household applications for F/RP meals

 - Agree to deposit nonfederal funds into the nonprofit school food service account in an amount equal to the difference between federal reimbursement and the cost of serving lunch and breakfast at no charge to all participating children

 The ISP is the percentage of students who qualify for a meal at no charge without completing meal applications, based on the enrollment of a school or group of schools as of April 1 of the school year prior to participation in the CEP.
 This percentage includes all students who are directly certified for meals at no cost on the basis of their receiving CalFresh, California Work Opportunity and Responsibility to Kids, Medi-Cal free benefits, or the Food Distribution Program on Indian Reservations benefits, and all other students in the same household to whom program benefits are extended.
 Also included are students certified as homeless, migrant, runaway, foster, or Head Start, and nonapplicants approved by local officials.

 To ensure that the LEA includes all students who are directly certified in the ISP calculation, those with access to the California Longitudinal Pupil Achievement Data System (CALPADS) can obtain a list of directly certified students from the CALPADS in addition to obtaining a list of directly certified students from the local county contact.
 LEAs without access to CALPADS must obtain a list of directly certified students from the local county contact.
 The CDE also recommends that LEAs obtain a list of students certified as homeless, migrant, runaway, or participating in a Head Start program.
 All student data must be current as of April 1 of the year prior to implementing the CEP.
 Each student may only be counted once regardless if they appear on multiple lists.
 County contact and additional information regarding direct certification (DC) is available on the California Department of Education (CDE) DC web page at CDE DC web page.